jtladner/BIO682_Spring2024/Week02_Shell-pt1/readme.md

     1. Use one of the commands we covered today to determine the number of lines contained in ```structure_hidden.pdb```.
 Generate two different versions of this command, one using a relative file path and the other using an absolute file path. **Enter both commands AND the # of lines in the Assignment Answer Sheet.**

-    2. Use a combination of ```head``` and ```tail```, within a single command in order to view **ONLY** lines 4532-4539 of ```structure_hidden.pdb```. **Enter the command you used AND lines 4532-4539 in the Assignment Answer Sheet.**
+    2. Use a combination of ```head``` and ```tail```, within a single command, to view **ONLY** lines 4532-4539 of ```structure_hidden.pdb```. **Enter the command you used AND lines 4532-4539 in the Assignment Answer Sheet.**

-    3. Design a simple ```grep``` command that will generate the same output generated in the previous step (i.e., display lines 4532-4539 only). (hint: compare the content on lines 4532-4539 to the rest of the file) **Enter your command in the Assignment Answer Sheet.**
+    3. Design a simple ```grep``` command that will generate the same output you generated in the previous step (i.e., display lines 4532-4539 only). (hint: compare the content on lines 4532-4539 to the rest of the file) **Enter your command in the Assignment Answer Sheet.**

     4. Use the ```man``` command to learn about other options that can be used with ```grep```.
 Two particularly useful options specify a number of "context lines" to report (-A and -B).
 These context lines are lines that occur before or after any line that matches the query.
-Design a command that uses a combination of these two options (-A and -B) to generate the same output that was generated in the two previous steps (i.e., display lines 4532-4539 only). (hint: you will have to change what you're searching for in your grep command) **Enter your command in the Assignment Answer Sheet.**
+Design a command that uses a combination of these two options (-A and -B) to generate the same output that was generated in the two previous steps (i.e., display lines 4532-4539 only).
+Use both -A and -B and neither should be followed by a zero. (hint: you will have to change what you're searching for in your grep command) **Enter your command in the Assignment Answer Sheet.**

     5. ```.pdb``` is a file format used to describe the 3D structures of molecules held in the [Protein Data Bank](https://www.rcsb.org/).
 Each line that **starts with** ```ATOM``` describes the spatial coordinates of an atom that is part of the protein.
 How many atoms are part of the protein structure described in ```structure_hidden.pdb```? **Enter the command you used and the number of atoms in the Assignment Answer Sheet.**